NASA-Openscapes/2i2cAccessPolicies/README.md

 ## Introduction

 A key objective of NASA Openscapes is to minimize “the time to science” for researchers.
 Cloud infrastructure can facilitate shortening this time.
 We use a 2i2c-managed JupyterHub, which lets us work in the cloud next to NASA Earthdata in AWS US-West-2.
 The purpose of the JupyterHub is to provide initial, exploratory experiences accessing NASA Earthdata in the cloud.
-It is not meant to be a long-term solution to support on-going work.
+It is not meant to be a long-term solution to support on-going science work or software development.
 For those users that decide working in the Cloud is advantageous and want to move there, we support a migration from the Hub to their own environment through Coiled.io.

 **Hub Management:** [2i2c](http://2i2c.org/) is a nonprofit that designs, develops, and operates JupyterHubs in the cloud for research and education, including NASA Openscapes.
 2i2c ensures that Hubs are cloud-vendor agnostic and are built using open-source software such as JupyterHub and Kubernetes.